Plan-A-Visit

 3. Identify one area of your life where you will practice patience and trust God this week.

-• Scripture: “Behold, the virgin shall conceive and bear a son, and they shall call his name Immanuel” (which means, God with us).” – Matthew 1:23 (ESV)
+• Scripture:“Behold, the virgin shall conceive and bear a son, and they shall call his name Immanuel” (which means, God with us).” – Matthew 1:23 (ESV)

 Devotional Thought:

 Jesus is "God with us" in every circumstance.
 Colossians 1:15 says He is the “image of the invisible God,” meaning He shares the nature, character, and essence of God.
-God’s plan was for Jesus to become man and share in humanity’s joy and sorrow.
-He is well acquainted with suffering.
-But He also gave us the Holy Spirit to be with us always, reminding us of the love, power, and presence of God.
-Whether you’re navigating a season of joy or challenge, He is present.

 Questions: